refractionPOINT/lce_doc/docs/responder.md

 [TOC]

 ## Overview
-The Responder job is able to perform various incident response tasks for you.
+The Responder service is able to perform various incident response tasks for you.

 ### Sweep
 A sweep is an in-depth look through the state of a host.
 The sweep will highlight parts of the activity that are suspicious.
 This provides you with a good starting position when beginning an investigation.
 It allows you to focus on the important things right away.